coatesap/day-rate-expense-generator/README.md

 # Harvest Day Rate Expense Generator

-Getting annoying with Harvest's [rubbish work-around](https://support.getharvest.com/hc/en-us/articles/360048181872-How-do-I-track-day-rates-in-Harvest-) for invoicing day rates?
+Annoyed with Harvest's [awkward work-around](https://support.getharvest.com/hc/en-us/articles/360048181872-How-do-I-track-day-rates-in-Harvest-) for invoicing day rates?
 This script allows you to track your hours against a project as normal, but generate the daily expenses, as suggested by Harvest, automatically.